veda2wratha/Android-Interview-Quetions/README.md

-## Interview 3
+## Interview 3  [Interview Date - 25th Oct 2021]

-1. Tell me about yourself
-2. What are the design patters you worked on ?
+- What are the design patters?
+You worked on any?
+[Learn more] [https://www.freecodecamp.org/news/the-basic-design-patterns-all-developers-need-to-know/]

-3. You worked on any Java Design Patterns
-4. Do you know about Single ton patters
-5. What is single ton class
+- What is single ton class?
+    > A Singleton class in Java allows only one instance to be created and provides global access to all other classes through this single object or instance.
+Similar to the static fields, The instance fields(if any) of a class will occur only for a single time.
+[Learn more](https://www.geeksforgeeks.org/singleton-class-java/)

-6. What is the difference between architectural and design patters
+- What is the difference between architectural and design patters?
+    > Architecture comes in Designing phase and Design Patterns comes in Building phase.
+Architectural pattern is like a blue print and design pattern is actual implementation.
+Architecture is base which everything else adhere to and design pattern is a way to structure classes to solve common problems.
+[Learn more](https://singhdivesh.medium.com/according-to-wikipedia-b1afa6de08c#:~:text=Architecture%20comes%20in%20Designing%20phase,classes%20to%20solve%20common%20problems.)

-7. How to avoid dead lock situation while using the singleton - How to make a singleton class  as a thred safe
+9. How to avoid dead lock situation while using the singleton - How to make a singleton class  as a thred safe
-8. Do you have any idea on double thread lock
+10. Do you have any idea on double thread lock
-9. How array Lins and Hashmat internally works
+11. How array Lins and Hashmat internally works
 10 What is the difference between growable list and fixed list.
 11. What is serialisation and parsalable
 12. Do you have any ideas on comparable and compare to.